CDLUC3/dmp-hub-ui/README.md

 # dmp-hub-ui

-This repository contains the user interface for the DMPHub system.
-The DMPHub is a metadata repository for Data Management Plans (DMPs).
-The website is written in React.
+This repository contains the new React interface for the DMPTool.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).